-- clean, used paper with one blank-side to be reused as journals - used fabrics - used a sturdy cloth to be made into cloth bags (denim works well!)
+- clean, used paper with one blank side to be reused as journals - used cardboard to be reused as journal covers - used sturdy cloth to be made into cloth bags (denim works well!)

 Step 2: Recruit adult volunteers to participate in the Make-A-Bag Activity Day.